Declaring Government as your concentration is an easy 2-step process:

 Optional Curricular Programs in Government

 The Government Department offers optional curricular programs in Data Science, Tech Science, Public Policy, Political Economy, & Law and Justice.
-You do not need to declare these when you declare your concentration, though you may want to speak with your concentration adviser (CA) about your interest in these programs when choosing the classes for your plan of study.
+You do not need to declare these programs until your senior year.
 If you have particular questions about a program or you want to complete the paperwork to declare one of the programs, please get in touch with the following advisers:

 We hope the information above helps you as you explore your options and decide on the concentration that is best for you.
 Please do not hesitate to contact us if you have any questions about the concentration.